 If you refuse to submit to a chemical test, you will still get arrested for drunk driving.
 But you will additionally have a “refusal” allegation added to your charges.
 A refusal carries additional penalties, including a one-year drivers license suspension and a mandatory two days in county jail.

-The arresting officer then completes his/her report and submits it to the local prosecuting agency for review.
+The arresting officer then completes his/her report about your DUI arrest and submits it to the local prosecuting agency for review.
 After reviewing your case, the prosecutor will either

 - Represent yourself,